-Lorand Laskai is a Visiting Researcher at Georgetown’s Center for Security and Emerging Technology (CSET).
+Lorand Laskai was a Visiting Researcher at Georgetown’s Center for Security and Emerging Technology (CSET).
 Prior to CSET, he was a Research Associate at the Council on Foreign Relations and a Lead Researcher at Danwei, the research arm of the Financial Times in Beijing.
 His writing on China and its approach toward cyberspace and high-tech development has appeared in publications like Foreign Affairs, Slate, China Brief, and Foreign Policy.
 He holds a B.A. from Swarthmore College and is an incoming J.D. candidate at Yale Law School.

 Elsa Kania, Emily Weinstein and Lorand Laskai discuss how the U.S. should respond to China's Military-Civil Fusion strategy.